dipankardas011/dipankardas-portfolio/content/diary/Oct23.md

 description = "Let's talk about my October 2023"
 +++

+# Date 2023-10-12
+* ksctl new version out; now managed clusters can install apps as well
+* ksctl ppt

 # Date 2023-10-11
 * finally figured out the helm client
 * now the ksctl has support for helm and also istion support